Table of Contents

 H. pylori infection

-H. pylori infection is considered one of the most common causes of peptic ulcer disease.
+H. pylori infection is considered as one of the most common causes of peptic ulcer disease.
 The prevalence of H. pylori in complicated ulcers is less than that in uncomplicated ulcers.

 Severe physiologic stress